The Fair Commission Model of Goodwill: A New Business Appraisal Approach

 Investment Buyers: Non-synergistic buyers who will not play an active role in the operation or management of the SC.

 LLCs, LLPs: Limited liability corporations and partnerships.
-These are forms of business organization that combine features of limited liability corporations with features of partnerships and proprietorships.
+These are prednisone forms of business organization that combine features of limited liability corporations with features of partnerships and proprietorships.
 For tax purposes these are usually treated as pass through entities.

 Marginal Benefit: The just sufficient amount of additional compensation and/or profit necessary to induce an investor to accept the responsibility and risk of investing in an SC.